shreyanshxyz/CodeIt/README.md

 ## Environment Variables (.env)

-Create a `.env` file in the root of your project and add the following variables:
+Create a `.env.local` file in the root of your project and add the following variables:

 ```env
 NEXT_PUBLIC_FIREBASE_API_KEY=